Professor Perri 6

 Member of the School’s Steering Group (Senior Management Team)

-Over the last twenty years, he has held appointments at Nottingham Trent University, University of Birmingham, King’s College London, Strathclyde University and University of Bath.
+Over the last twenty five years, he has held appointments at Nottingham Trent University, University of Birmingham, King’s College London, Strathclyde University and University of Bath.
 In the mid-1990s, he also worked in an influential independent public policy institute and briefly as a leader writer on a national newspaper.
 Before that, he worked as a parliamentary lobbyist and as a pressure group researcher.

 He has carried out extensive research and consultancy as well as policy studies on a very wide range of fields of public management from health care to eastern enlargement of the European Union, from e-government and privacy issues to local government finance.
 He has examined public management issues in the UK, USA and continental Europe, and provided consultancy advice to many UK departments of state, regulatory authorities such as the Office of the Information Commissioner and also for the OECD in Paris.